NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 -->

 - **Solder** wires to your button
-    - The button is non-polarized (it doesn't matter which wire we will hook up) so use the *same colour* for both wires, and *not* black or red
+    - The button is non-polarized (it doesn't matter which wire we will hook up) so I suggest to use the *same colour* for both wires, and *not* black or red (reserve those for gnd / negative and power / positive)
 - **Solder** wires to your speaker
-    - The polarity of the connection to the speaker is only important if you have multiple speakers (for example in a home stereo)
+    - The polarity of the connection to the speaker is only important if you have multiple speakers (for example in a home stereo) so suggest to make both wires the same colour or you could use black / red consistently for multiple speakers
 - **Solder** wires to your NeoPixel ring and strip
     - Use red for 5V DC power
     - Use black for GND (ground)